 In bear markets, on the other hand, BTC dominance usually rises because investors seek to mitigate risk.
 Most investors are uncomfortable holding volatile altcoins and move to relatively less volatile assets like Bitcoin.

 On-ramping via stablecoins

-Stablecoins currently have a market valuation of roughly $150 billion.
-Tether, the largest stablecoin, has a market valuation of about $66 billion, up from $4.1 billion at the start of 2020.
-The market value of the second largest stablecoin, USD Coin, is $54 billion.
+Stablecoins currently have a market valuation of roughly $124 billion.
+Tether, the largest stablecoin, has a market cap of about $83 billion, up from $4.1 billion at the start of 2020.
+The market value of the second largest stablecoin, USD Coin, is $25 billion.

-As a result of the on-ramping of stablecoins, the share of the entire crypto market valuation attributed to Bitcoin has been diluted and is shrinking.
-With the recent fall of USTC, however, this trend could very well be reversed.
+As a result of stablecoin on-ramping, the share of the entire crypto market valuation attributed to Bitcoin has been diluted and is shrinking.
+With the fall of USTC in 2022, however, this trend could very well be reversed.

 New coins and projects

-At present, there are around 18,000 cryptocurrencies in circulation.
-NFT collections such as VeeFriends and CryptoPunks have also emerged as alternative crypto assets, which is favorable for altcoins given that most NFTs are on these blockchains.
+At present, there are thousands of cryptocurrencies in existence, with a total market cap of over $1 trillion.
+NFT collections such as VeeFriends and CryptoPunks have also emerged as alternative crypto assets, which is favorable for altcoins given that most NFTs are on these blockchains (such as Ethereum).

 As new cryptocurrencies emerge and NFTs rise in popularity, BTC dominance tends to have a downward trend as investors seek to diversify their portfolios.

-Bitcoin dominance is a metric that measures the percentage of the total cryptocurrency market capitalization that is represented by Bitcoin.
+Bitcoin dominance is a metric that measures the percentage of the total crypto market cap that is represented by Bitcoin.
 It can be a useful metric for evaluating the health of the overall cryptocurrency market.

 In general, when BTC dominance is high, it indicates that investors are bullish.
 Below are a few ways to use this metric.